Rethinking Clinical Trials: A Living Textbook of Pragmatic Clinical Trials

 - NIH Course on Biostatistics of Pragmatic and Group-Randomized Trials - Free 7-part online course

-- November 20, 2017: NIH Collaboratory Core Working Group Interviews: Reflections from the Regulatory/Ethics Core We recently asked Drs.
-Jeremy Sugarman and Kevin Weinfurt, Co-chairs of the Regulatory/Ethics Core, to reflect on the first 5 years of the Core as well as on the challenges ahead.
-The regulatory and ethical landscape for pragmatic clinical trials was not well defined when the Core began 5 years ago, and the Core helped ...
+- December 12, 2017: NIH Collaboratory Core Working Group Interviews: Reflections from the Patient-Reported Outcomes Core We recently asked Dr. Kevin Weinfurt, Chair of the Patient-Reported Outcomes (PRO) Core, to reflect on the first 5 years of the Core’s work and the challenges ahead.
+He says the biggest impact of the Core has been working with national initiatives to improve inclusion of PROs in the electronic health record (EHR).
+Further, Core ...

 - New Grand Rounds Podcasts